epanov1602/CommandRevSwerve/Adding_Arm.md

         self.followMotor.setIdleMode(CANSparkBase.IdleMode.kBrake)
 ```

-**this code snippet can go inside of the function `configureButtonBindings` in your `robotcontainer.py`, so you can drive the arm with the joystick:**
+**This code snippet can go inside of the function `configureButtonBindings` in your `robotcontainer.py`, so you can drive the arm with the joystick:**
 ```python
     def configureButtonBindings(self) -> None:
         """